Bishops and their spouses will arrive at the University of Kent in Canterbury on Wednesday 22 July 2020.

 Full details of the programme and agenda will be made available closer to the event.

 It will be a chance for visitors to rest after travelling and to see first-hand the work and worship of their hosts.
-Christians in the UK and Ireland will get the opportunity to learn from Church leaders from every continent.
+Christians in the England, Scotland and Wales will get the opportunity to learn from Church leaders from every continent.
 It’s thought about 1,000 bishops and their spouses will take part in the Initiative.

 Host dioceses will appoint local co-ordinators over the coming months.
 They will share more information with parishes.